Introduction

 - what specific data within the data set is used for the experiment

-On the other hand, outsourcing the data labeling process to external providers can also be a viable option, especially when dealing with large datasets or complex labeling tasks.
-Outsourcing can also help researchers save time and resources, while benefiting from the expertise and experience of professional data labeling services.
-By carefully considering their options and choosing the right approach for their needs, researchers can ensure that their data is labeled accurately and efficiently, enabling them to conduct their research with confidence.
-Discover the benefits of outsourcing your data labeling needs by checking out our blog post on Outsourcing Research Data Labelling: Risks and Rewards for Researchers and find the right partner to help you unlock the full potential of your research data.”
+By carefully considering their options and choosing the right approach for their needs, researchers can ensure that their data is labelled accurately and efficiently, enabling them to conduct their research with confidence.
+Discover the benefits of outsourcing your data labelling needs by checking out our blog post on Outsourcing Research Data Labelling: Risks and Rewards for Researchers and find the right partner to help you unlock the full potential of your research data.”

-Experimental Setup
+3. Experimental Setup

 Here you need to describe and explain your chosen methods and relate them to your research questions and/or hypotheses.
 The description of the methods used should include enough details so that the study can be replicated by other Researchers, or at least repeated in a similar situation or framework.
 This information is particularly important when a new method has been developed or an innovative use of an existing method is utilized.
 Detailed discussion on the following points is essential in the method section.